A faded lesson from 9/11

 Unfortunately, it did not last.
 Within weeks we were back to our old habits, ensconced within our own groups and embracing old rivalries and differences.
 Back to excuse ourselves by saying, "That's just who I am."

 We can be more patient, kinder and more inclusive.
 We can make an effort when it really matters.
-We did it 15 years ago, when we clearly recognized how much we needed each other.
+We did it all those years ago, when we clearly recognized how much we needed each other.
 That interdependence is as true today as it was then.

 Consider how the world might be different if we all lived in recognition of that truth every day of our lives.